i18next/i18next-gitbook/overview/comparison-to-others.md

 ### We bridge the gap to localization   <a id="we-bridge-the-gap-to-localization"></a>

-Being honest internationalization is the smaller pain in getting a site translated.
+Being honest, internationalization is the smaller pain in getting a site translated.
 Localization and the translation process is where the real hard work starts.

 With [https://locize.com](https://locize.com/) we fill this gap and enable a localization workflow as never seen before: